oracle/rwloadsim/docs/ERRORLIST.md

 ### RWL-299 error: "querynotification stop time (%.1f) before start (%.1f) or current (%.1f)"
 When registering for query notification, the active time must be positive, and therefore stop time must be after both of start time and of current time.

+### RWL-300 error: "break querynotification can only be performed from inside callback"
+The break querynotification is breaking a query notification before the stop time experes, but the statement is executed outside of the notification callback.
+The call must be executed in the 'then' clause of query notification.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.